 Base Salaries.
-Base salaries for the named executive officers are determined annually by the board of directors or compensation committee, based on the scope of each officer's responsibilities along with his or her respective experience and contributions during the prior year.
-When reviewing base salaries, the board of directors takes factors into account such as each officer's experience and individual performance, the Company's performance as a whole, data from surveys of compensation paid by comparable companies, and general industry conditions, but does not assign any specific weighting to any factor.
-During fiscal year 2020, Dr. Schuetz, elected to receive compensation in the form of equity in lieu of cash compensation in the form of base salary and bonus.
-Dr. Schuetz' base salary reported in the table below was paid to Dr. Schuetz to cover his portion of the Company's group medical insurance costs.
-Dr. Schuetz will continue to receive equity in lieu of cash compensation for fiscal year 2021.
-In early 2020, Dr. Bisker-Leib was promoted to Chief Operating Officer, and in connection with such promotion, her base salary was increased from \$325,000 to \$360,000.
+Base salaries for the named executive officers are determined annually by the Board of Directors or Compensation Committee, based on the scope of each officer's responsibilities along with his or her respective experience and contributions during the prior year.
+When reviewing base salaries, the Board of Directors takes factors into account such as each officer's experience and individual performance, the Company's performance as a whole, data from surveys of compensation paid by comparable companies, and general industry conditions, but does not assign any specific weighting to any factor.
+During fiscal years 2021 and 2020, Dr. Schuetz, elected to receive compensation in the form of equity in lieu of cash compensation in the form of base salary.
+In 2020, equity compensation was also taken in lieu of a bonus.
+Dr. Schuetz's 2020 and 2021 base salary reported in the table below was paid to Dr. Schuetz to cover his portion of the Company's group medical insurance costs.
+In 2022, the Board of Directors approved an annual salary for Dr. Schuetz of \$550,000 with a target bonus of 50% of salary.

+In early 2020, Dr. Bisker-Leib was promoted to Chief Operating Officer, and in connection with such promotion, her annual base salary was increased from \$325,000 to \$360,000.
 In August 2020, Dr. Bisker-Leib was promoted to President and Chief Operating Officer, and in January 2021, Dr. Bisker-Leib's salary was increased from \$360,000 to \$400,000 and her target bonus was increased from 33% to 40% of her base salary.
+In 2022, Dr. Bisker-Leib's salary was increased from \$400,000 to \$475,000 and her target bonus was increased from 40% to 45% of her base salary.